awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cfigs-hls-encryption.md

 1. For **URL**, enter the URL of the API Gateway proxy that you set up to talk to your key server\.
 The API Gateway proxy must reside in the same AWS Region as MediaPackage\.

-   The following example shows a URL:
+   The following example shows a URL\.

    ```
    https://1wm2dx1f33.execute-api.us-west-2.amazonaws.com/SpekeSample/copyProtection